 Bertrand Meyer: There are two quite separate points in

-library, it's not enough to just accumulate good
+library, it's not enough to just accumulate good components.
+Take

 classes for lists, stacks, files, and btrees, but taken together

 they use different conventions, they aren't part of a single

 design.
 For example, when you're putting an element into an

 array, you might have an insert operation that takes

-is the element and
+x is the

 i is the index.
-For the hash table class you might have
+For the hash table class

-an insert operation that takes
+you might have an insert operation that takes

 key is the key and

 x is the element.
-The order of
+The order of arguments is

 each class, but when you start approaching the library as a

 You don't get a feeling of consistency.
-Instead you get a feeling of
+Instead you get a feeling

-design.
+real engineering design.
 What we found many years ago when we

 attention has to be devoted to the construction of the library as

 The second point pertains to how a library needs to be consistent, how its various elements can fit together like the pieces of a puzzle.
 It's not just a matter of defining consistent interfaces, order of arguments, things like that.
 It's also a matter of defining precisely how the various elements are going to communicate with each other and making sure that the conditions of this communication is very precisely defined.
 This is, of course, where the techniques of Design by Contract come in.